bdizon/soundtrek/README.md

 # Soundtrek
-Trek through your music history!
+Take a trek through your music history!